kchien3/identifying-toxic-wikipedia-comments/README.md

 ```
 But keep in mind I am a gay Jew.
 ```
-The main shortcoming of the current model is again highlighted.
-It simply determines whether comments are toxic or not based on the presence of offensive words.
+The shortcoming of the current model is that it does not understand tone and only looks for offensive words.

 ### Model Comparison
 In a production environment, model evaluation should not be solely based on predictive performance.
 The time needed to train models and score comments is also important.
 Below is a table summarizing various model metrics: